 Targeted Case Management Services for

-Through state general revenue and Medicaid funding, targeted case management services are available to children with severe emotional disabilities in all 120 Kentucky counties.
+Through state general revenue and Medicaid funding, targeted case management (TCM) services are available to children/youth with severe emotional disabilities in all 120 Kentucky counties.
 These services are offered under the auspices of the Kentucky IMPACT program (see Related Links).

-Within Kentucky IMPACT, targeted case management services for children are referred to as Service Coordination and targeted case managers are referred to as Service Coordinators.
-A primary goal is to reduce the utilization of inpatient mental health hospital days and other out-of-home placements.
-Due to the intensity of services, each Service Coordinator is limited to a caseload of 25 children.
+Within Kentucky IMPACT, TCM services for children/youth are referred to as Service Coordination, and targeted case managers are referred to as Service Coordinators.
+A primary goal of Kentucky IMPACT is to reduce the utilization of inpatient mental health hospital days and other out-of-home placements.
+Due to the intensity of services, each Service Coordinator is limited to serving 25 children/youth at a time.

-Service Coordination under the IMPACT model is a strengths-based, family-driven and individualized plan of care for children with severe emotional disabilities and their families.
-Additionally, limited flexible funds are available to purchase necessary goods and/or services for which there is no other resource.
+Service Coordination under the Kentucky IMPACT model is based on the Wraparound process, a strengths-based, youth- and family-driven and individualized plan of care for children/youth with severe emotional disabilities and their families.

-For more information about targeted case management services for children, please visit the Kentucky IMPACT section of this website or use the information in the Contact Information box above.
+For more information about targeted case management services for children/youth, and about HFW and Kentucky IMPACT, please visit the relevant sections of this website through Related Links, or use the information in the Contact Information box above.